-Blue Planet Network, a division of East Meets West, connects funders, NGOs, the public and communities in need to improve the planning, selection, management and monitoring of water and sanitation programs.
+Blue Planet Network, a Division of Thrive Networks, connects funders, NGOs, the public and communities in need to improve the planning, selection, management and monitoring of water and sanitation programs.
 This leads to more lasting impact at lower costs.

 The growth of our network and the impact it has had on the global safe drinking water crisis speaks to the strength of our approach and collective results.
 Blue Planet Network's milestones:

 “I’ve seen nothing else like this network.
 It offers serious potential for improving transparency, information available to users, and the ability to understand what really works in the real world.
 This is a break-through technology useful for solving one of our most fundamental human issues.”

 – Dr. Peter Gleick, President, Pacific Institute; MacArthur Fellow; Author/Editor, “The World’s Water”

 “Blue Planet Network has created a real breakthrough approach, providing the coordination, information & evaluation critical for the success of water improvement projects.
 This community also provides easy access to best practices, helping water groups grow stronger & more effective through collaboration & peer review.”